kennycha/animating-tool-with-babylonjs/README.md

 It will take seconds for loading .fbx file.
 (Because of the api communication)

-## How to use
+## How to Control the Camera

-- left click to rotate
+- Left click to rotate.
-- right click to pan
+- Right click to pan.
-- wheel to zoom
+- Wheel to zoom.

+## How to Control the Imported Model

+- Left click joint spheres which you want to control, then the gizmo will be attached to the related bone.
+- Change the type of the gizmo by pressing 'w', 'e', 'r' keys (default position gizmo).
+- Detach the gizmo by pressing the 'Escape' key.
+- Change the properties of target bone by dragging the gizmo.